 She had teased me about this before – trying to get me to admit what everybody in town seemed to have figured out – the subject of the book my employer was writing.

-Millie and I chatted a bit more, then her father called up and she climbed down the ladder to go back to work.
+Millie and I chatted a bit more, then Mickey called up and she climbed down the ladder to go back to work.

 I considered going downstairs and out to the nearest pay phone, to see if my employer had a different idea of my priorities.
 But then I heard a telephone ringing in the store below me.
 It was answered, there was some muffled conversation, and then Millie's head popped up through the trapdoor again.